Curio rowleyanus (H. Jacobsen) P.V. Heath

 Senecio rowleyanus (basionym), Kleinia rowleyana

-Curio rowleyanus, formerly known as Senecio rowleyanus, is a perennial succulent with up to 3 feet (90 cm) long, trailing stems, lined with small spherical leaves of about 0.25 inch (6.5 mm) in diameter.
-Each leaf has a longitudinal translucent stripe.
-Flowers are small, white to near white, brush-like on long peduncles.
+Curio rowleyanus, formerly known as Senecio rowleyanus, is a perennial succulent with up to 3 feet (90 cm) long, trailing stems lined with small, spherical leaves up to 0.3 inch (0.8 cm) in diameter.
+Each leaf has a longitudinal, translucent stripe.
+The flowers are small, white to near white, brush-like and on long peduncles.

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).